Information for research subjects

 How does the project work?

-In this study two anonymous online interventions for people with concerns about their sexual urges towards children and who use CSAM are evaluated, (1) ReDirection, a self-help program based on cognitive behavioral therapy and (2) Mi Bridge, a series of conversations via text-based chat or voice call, based on Motivational Interviewing.
+In this study two anonymous online interventions for people with concerns about their sexual urges towards children and who use CSAM are evaluated, (1) ReDirection, a self-help program based on cognitive behavioral therapy and (2) Mi Bridge, a series of conversations via text-based chat, based on Motivational Interviewing.

 We also conduct anonymous chat interviews in which participants are asked about their own perceptions of their problem and how they feel about seeking help for problems related to their sexual interest in children.